 The volume of traffic is important but it’s essential to gain quality traffic that can be converted.
 This is why creating relevant marketing campaigns targeting the right audience can help improve your conversion rate.
 The aim is to gain a high conversion rate at a low cost per click as opposed to low conversion rates at a high cost per click.
 The goal is to generate quality traffic through the right marketing channels at the right time and push these users further down the funnel using conversion rate optimisation techniques.
 When they become customers they can then enter your nurturing programme for repeat business.

 Take a Personal Approach

 You can increase your conversion rate using targeted and personalised content throughout the purchase funnel, which can be a great way to guide users through their online journey.
-Capturing information from your return visitors and existing customers such as behavioural trends during a session can be used to optimise their user experience to increase conversion rate.
-Using this data throughout the purchase funnel you can recommend products, provide customer service if they seem lost or provide ongoing abandonment communications such as browse, cart or SMS.
+Capturing information from your return visitors and existing customers such as customer behavioural trends during a session can be used to optimise their user experience to increase conversion rate.
+Using this data throughout the purchase funnel you can recommend products, provide customer service if they seem lost or provide ongoing communications such as browse abandonment, cart or SMS.

 Implement An Abandonment Solution

 As discussed above, using a shopping cart abandonment solution allows you to reconnect with your abandoners and encourage them to complete their purchase and therefore convert.
 There are several types of abandonment: cart, browse, booking and form.
 It can be a powerful tool to persuade visitors to return to their abandoned purchase and complete it.
 These emails or SMS must be well-timed, personalised and user-friendly, done correctly this can be a core solution in your conversion rate optimisation strategy and funnel.